Transhumanism: Cultural aesthetics

-In addition to the socio-economic risks and implications of transhumanism, there are indeed implications and possible consequences in regard to cultural aesthetics.
+In addition to the socioeconomic risks and implications of transhumanism, there are indeed implications and possible consequences in regard to cultural aesthetics.
 Currently, there are a number of ways in which people choose to represent themselves in society.
 The way in which a person dresses, hair styles, and body alteration all serve to identify the way a person presents themselves and is perceived by society.
 According to Foucault, society already governs and controls bodies by making them feel watched.
 This "surveillance" of society dictates how the majority of individuals choose to express themselves aesthetically.

 One of the risks outlined in a 2004 article by Jerold Abrams is the elimination of differences in favor of universality.
 This, he argues, will eliminate the ability of individuals to subvert the possibly oppressive, dominant structure of society by way of uniquely expressing themselves externally.
 Such control over a population would have dangerous implications of tyranny.
 Yet another consequence of enhancing the human form not only cognitively, but physically, will be the reinforcement of "desirable" traits which are perpetuated by the dominant social structure.
-Physical traits which are seen as "ugly" or "undesirable" and thus deemed less-than, will be summarily cut out by those who can afford to do it, while those who cannot will be forced into a relative caste of undesirable people.
-Even if these physical "improvements" are made completely universal, they will indeed eliminate what makes each individual uniquely human in their own way.